lamini-ai/lamini-examples/01_llama3/README.md

 # Python Client

-It is straightforward to call powerful LLMs like Llama3 from python using Lamini.
+It is straightforward to call powerful LLMs like Llama3 from Python using Lamini.

 First, get `<YOUR-LAMINI-API-KEY>` at [https://app.lamini.ai/account](https://app.lamini.ai/account).

-Add the key as an environment variable.
-Or, authenticate via the Python library below.

 Install the Python library.